offbynull/portmapper/README.md

 If you want to use a specific port mapping protocol, you can instantiate and use PortMapper implementations directly: UpnpIgdPortMapper, NatPmpPortMapper, and PcpPortMapper.

-If you want to more control over how a port mapping protocol is used, you can instantiate and use a Controller implementations directly: UpnpIgdController, NatPmpController, and PcpController.
+If you want to more control over how a port mapping protocol is used, you can instantiate and use Controller implementations directly: UpnpIgdController, NatPmpController, and PcpController.

 ## Missing Features / Desired Improvements